edman/edman.github.io/_drafts/dynamic-programming-with-trees.md

 solutions* of smaller subproblems.
 The idea is that by storing solutions to smaller problems and systematically referring to them later you can search through all *possible* solutions without having to repeat computations.
-In this sense there commonly, though not necessarily, exists a time-space tradeoff when implementing a dynamic programming algorithm.
-You achieve a gain in time by referring to precomputed solutions and not repeating yourself, while paying with more space to store said solutions.
+In this sense there commonly exists -- although not necessarily -- a time-space tradeoff when implementing a dynamic programming algorithm.
+A gain in time can be achieved by referring to precomputed solutions instead of repeating yourself, while paying with more space to store said solutions.

 > For more explanation about dynamic programming and other algorithm design
 > techniques I recommend the book [The Algorithm Design
 > Manual](http://www.amazon.com/Algorithm-Design-Manual-Steven-Skiena/dp/1849967202)
-> by Prof. Steven Skiena.
+> by Prof. Steven S. Skiena.

 The simplest example of the technique, though it isn't always framed as a dynamic programming problem, is probably the problem of finding the $n$-th member of the [*Fibonacci sequence*](https://en.wikipedia.org/wiki/Fibonacci_number) defined by $F_n = F_{n-1} + F_{n-2}$, with $F_0 = 0$ and $F_1 = 1$.
+The definition of this problem itself can already be used as a dynamic programming memoization matrix.
 The traditional naive recursive solution in C++ is

 {% highlight c++ lineno %}
 int fibonacci(int n) {